-19.5.3 Subject to the limitations set forth in Section 19.5.4 of this Attachment M, a Transmission Owner allocated an RCRR pursuant to Section 19.5.2 of this Attachment M shall have a right prior to each Centralized TCC Auction to convert each RCRR into an RCRR TCC.
+19.5.3 Subject to the limitations set forth in Section 19.5.4 of this Attachment M, a Member System allocated an RCRR pursuant to Section 19.5.2 of this Attachment M shall have a right prior to each Centralized TCC Auction to convert each RCRR into an RCRR TCC.
 Each RCRR TCC will have a duration of 6 months and will have the same POW and POI as the RCRR from which it was converted.
-If a Transmission Owner fails to exercise its right to convert an RCRR into an RCRR TCC in the manner and by the date specified in this Section 19.5.0, the Transmission Owner shall forfeit the RCRR.
+If a Member System fails to exercise its right to convert an RCRR into an RCRR TCC in the manner and by the date specified in this Section 19.5.0, the Member System shall forfeit the RCRR.
 Each RCRR shall be valid only for the Centralized TCC Auction for which it was allocated.

-19.5.4 Notwithstanding any other provisions of this Section 19.5.0, a Transmission Owner shall not convert an amount greater than the Capacity Reservation Cap of the Transmission Owner’s RCRRs into RCRR TCCs.
+19.5.4 Notwithstanding any other provisions of this Section 19.5.0, a Member System shall not convert an amount greater than the Capacity Reservation Cap of the Member System’s RCRRs into RCRR TCCs.

 RCRRs may be converted only into whole RCRR TCCs.
-If the Capacity Reservation Cap multiplied by the number of RCRR does not yield a whole number, then the number of RCRR TCCs that a Transmission Owner shall have a right to convert from RCRRs will be reduced to the nearest integer and the number of RCRRs that a Transmission Owner shall not have a right to convert to RCRR TCCs will be increased to the nearest integer.
+If the Capacity Reservation Cap multiplied by the number of RCRR does not yield a whole number, then the number of RCRR TCCs that a Member System shall have a right to convert from RCRRs will be reduced to the nearest integer and the number of RCRRs that a Member System shall not have a right to convert to RCRR TCCs will be increased to the nearest integer.

-19.5.5 Before each Centralized TCC Auction, the ISO shall, subsequent to performing the reduction process pursuant to Section 19.8.2 of this Attachment M, determine the number of RCRRs that each Transmission Owner shall have a right to convert to RCRR TCCs.
-The ISO shall notify each Transmission Owner of the ISO’s determination with regard to its RCRRs in a written notice to be received by the Transmission Owner on or before the date specified in the timeline for the relevant Centralized TCC Auction posted on the ISO’s website, as that timeline may be revised from time to time.
+19.5.5 Before each Centralized TCC Auction, the ISO shall, subsequent to performing the reduction process pursuant to Section 19.8.2 of this Attachment M, determine the number of RCRRs that each Member System shall have a right to convert to RCRR TCCs.
+The ISO shall notify each Member System of the ISO’s determination with regard to its RCRRs in a written notice to be received by the Member System on or before the date specified in the timeline for the relevant Centralized TCC Auction posted on the ISO’s website, as that timeline may be revised from time to time.

-19.5.6 A Transmission Owner may exercise its right to convert its RCRRs into RCRR TCCs by notifying the ISO of the number of the Transmission Owner’s RCRRs that the Transmission Owner elects to convert to RCRR TCCs.
-The Transmission Owner shall make the notification in a written notice, in accordance with ISO Procedures, to be received by the ISO on or before the date specified in the timeline for the relevant Centralized TCC Auction posted on the ISO’s website, as that timeline may be revised from time to time.
-After receipt by the ISO, the Transmission Owner’s notification shall not be modified or revoked, except by permission of the ISO.
+19.5.6 A Member System may exercise its right to convert its RCRRs into RCRR TCCs by notifying the ISO of the number of the Member System’s RCRRs that the Member System elects to convert to RCRR TCCs.
+The Member System shall make the notification in a written notice, in accordance with ISO Procedures, to be received by the ISO on or before the date specified in the timeline for the relevant Centralized TCC Auction posted on the ISO’s website, as that timeline may be revised from time to time.
+After receipt by the ISO, the Member System’s notification shall not be modified or revoked, except by permission of the ISO.

-19.5.7 A Transmission Owner shall not transfer (by sale or otherwise) its RCRR TCC except through a Centralized TCC Auction or Reconfiguration Auction, and shall not sell its RCRR TCC through Direct Sales or through Secondary Markets.
+19.5.7 A Member System shall not transfer (by sale or otherwise) its RCRR TCCs except through a Centralized TCC Auction or Reconfiguration Auction, and shall not sell its RCRR TCCs through Direct Sales or through Secondary Markets.